Doug Buffone

-Douglas John Buffone (June 27, 1944 – April 20, 2015) was an American professional football player who was a linebacker for the Chicago Bears in the National Football League (NFL).
+Douglas John Buffone (Pronounced "Buff-OWN") (June 27, 1944 – April 20, 2015) was an American professional football player who was a linebacker for the Chicago Bears in the National Football League (NFL).
 Buffone, the son of a coal miner (whose parents were Italian immigrants from the southern province of Cosenza, regione di Calabria), attended high school at Shannock Valley High School in Rural Valley, Pennsylvania.

 College career

 Born in Yatesboro, Pennsylvania, Buffone played linebacker and center from 1962 to 1965 at the University of Louisville.
 Buffone is one of only four players to lead UofL in tackles for three consecutive seasons.
-The others are Mark Sander, Tom Jackson (1970–72) and Tyrus McCloud (1994-96).
+The others are Mark Sander, Tom Jackson (1970–72) and Tyrus McCloud (1994–96).
 He remains the Cardinals' No. 3 all-time tackler with 479, just nine stops behind the program's all-time leader Mark Sander (1987–90).
 Veteran head coach Frank Camp, who tutored NFL greats like Johnny Unitas, Lenny Lyles, Ernie Green and Ken Kortas, said Buffone was "the most complete ball player I've ever coached."

 NFL career

-Following his collegiate career, Buffone was selected by the Chicago Bears in the fourth round of the 1966 NFL Draft and the eighth round of the American Football League Draft by the San Diego Chargers.
+Following his collegiate career, Buffone was selected by the Chicago Bears in the fourth round of the 1966 NFL draft and the eighth round of the American Football League draft by the San Diego Chargers.
 Buffone went on to play 15 seasons at linebacker for the Bears, retiring in 1980 as the all-time leader in games played for the legendary organization.

 In his professional career, Buffone gathered more than 1,200 tackles, going over the 100-tackle mark in seven seasons.
 He also had the honor of serving as defensive captain for eight seasons, beginning in 1972.
 Buffone retired with 24 career interceptions to lead all Bear linebackers.
 The first two pickoffs of his career came off future Hall of Famers Bart Starr and Johnny Unitas.
 His retirement from football also signaled the end of an era for the Bears as he was the last active Bear to have played for George Halas.